mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 - Airplane

-When a chase involves a speed mismatch, the faster driver gets a number of free invocations of vehicle aspects equal to the difference between the tiers.
+When a chase involves a speed mismatch, the faster driver gets a number of [[free invocation]]s of vehicle aspects equal to the difference between the tiers.
 This can be mitigated by circumstances—feet and bikes can outpace a car in a traffic jam, and a car might help you catch up with a plane before it's airborne—but it should be enough to cover edge cases.

 #### Stealing a Car